Netspend Privacy Notice

-When you visit a Site, we collect information that identifies, describes, or is reasonably capable of being associated with you (“Personal Data”) and other information that does not identify you personally or contain personal identifiers (“Anonymous Information”).
+We collect information that identifies, describes, or is reasonably capable of being associated with you (“Personal Data” or “Personal Information”) and other information that does not identify you personally or contain personal identifiers (“Anonymous Information”).
 We define Personal Data in its broadest sense, meaning any data (such as name, contact information, social security number, etc.) that can be used to identify an individual or household, either directly or indirectly.
 Anonymous Information may be treated as Personal Data when it can be linked with other information to personally identify you.
 Personal Data does not include publicly available information, such as information lawfully made available from government records, information we have a reasonable basis to believe is lawfully made available to the general public by you or by widely distributed media, or by a person to whom you have disclosed the information and not restricted it to a specific audience, or de-identified or aggregated information.

-As described below, we collect Personal Data directly from you, automatically through your use of the Sites and Services, and from third-party sources.
+This Notice describes the types of Personal Data we collect, how we use the information, with whom we may share it, measures we take to protect the security of the information, your privacy rights, and choices available to you, and how you can contact us about our privacy practices.
+As described herein, we collect Personal Data directly from you, automatically when you use our Sites, Apps, and Services; communicate with us, interact with us on social media, and from third party sources.
 To the extent permitted by applicable law, we may combine the information we collect from publicly available or third-party sources.
 The Personal Data we collect varies based on your relationship with us.

-Some Personal Data we may collect is defined under the law as sensitive personal information.
-Sensitive personal information we collect includes social security number, driver’s license number, state identification card number, passport number, customer account log-in, financial account number, debit card number and credit card number in combination with any required security or access code, password, or credentials allowing access to an account, and precise geolocation information.
+Some Personal Data we may collect is defined under law as sensitive personal information (“Sensitive Personal Data”).
+State laws may vary as to the definition of Sensitive Personal Data which generally includes social security number, driver’s license number, state identification card number, passport number, customer account log-in, financial account number, debit card number and credit card number in combination with any required security or access code, password, or credentials allowing access to an account, and precise geolocation information.

 Our procedures ensure that your consent is reviewed, approved, and implemented appropriately across all mediums and meets the following key principles to ensure that you understand and actively agree to how your Personal Data is being used, and that you have the power to withdraw your consent at any time.
 These principles are: